Warne, cricket’s cowboy!

 So, Kaif may be the bigger name than Abhishek Raut or Niraj Patel or Naman Ojha, but when it comes to Warne, name and fame pale into insignificance before prudence or rationality of the situations.

-All these can b e attributed to his brilliant cricketing acumen.
+All these can be attributed to his brilliant cricketing acumen.
 Perhaps, he grasped the nuances of T20 cricket faster than any cricket pundit.
-The way he is using his trump card- Yusuf Pathan- in the batting order, confirms the fact.
+The way he has used his trump card- Yusuf Pathan- in the batting order, confirms the fact.